How Long does Mephedrone stay in Your System?

 How long mephedrone stays in your system depends on a few things: your size, on how much you have taken, whether you’ve eaten recently and what other drugs you may also have taken.

 For about an hour after taking mephedrone, you may feel euphoric, alert, empathic to those around you, confident and talkative.
-Some people describe it as being like a mixture of MDMA (ecstasy) and cocaine.
+Some people describe it as being like a mixture of ecstasy and cocaine.

-After using mephedrone, people can experience a powerful comedown: feeling tired, depressed and finding it difficult to concentrate for a short period.
+After using mephedrone, people can experience a powerful comedown: they may feel tired, depressed and may find it difficult to concentrate for a short period.
 The more mephedrone you take and the longer you take it will make the effects of the drug and the comedown worse.

 Mephedrone’s effect on the brain

 Recent research shows that mephedrone has a more significant impact on the brain than ecstasy.
 Mephedrone releases a higher number of chemicals by which a nerve cell communicates with another nerve cell, which translates to more intense withdrawal symptoms.

 Furthermore, mephedrone travels to the brain faster than ecstasy.
 Thus the body can metabolise the drug out of your system that much quicker.
 Therefore, it’s faster and easier to experience a high when taking mephedrone, which often leads to the user searching for another “quick boost” to get high again.
 That’s when binging behaviour tends to occur.

 Some of the effects of mephedrone in your system are:

 - short term psychosis